kitschpatrol/Cinder-RemoteUI/readme.md

 	git clone https://github.com/kitschpatrol/Cinder-OpenCFU --recursive

 Note that this block includes a specific fork of the [ofxRemoteUI](https://github.com/kitschpatrol/ofxRemoteUI) project as a git submodule.
-This fork includes a number of fixes.
+This fork includes a number of Cinder-related compatibility fixes.
 Be sure to clone the block repo recursively.

 From there, take a look at the RemoteUIBasic sample or create a new project through Tinderbox.